noec764/erpnext/docs/dooks/customize-dooks/README.md

 <!-- add-breadcrumbs -->
-# Customize Dooks
+# Customize Dokie

-Dooks offers many tools to customize the system.
+Dokie offers many tools to customize the system.

 You simplify the forms by hiding features you don’t need using Disable Features and Module Setup, add Custom Fields, change form properties, like